Picking LSU a no-brainer for Texas star Caden Sterns: 'It’s always been my dream school'

-FRISCO, Texas—Considering he’s grown up idolizing great LSU defensive backs like Jamal Adams and Tyrann Mathieu, Caden Sterns’ committing to the Tigers last fall wasn’t hard for the Cibolo (Texas) Steele safety.
+FRISCO, Texas—Considering he’s grown up idolizing great LSU defensive backs such as Jamal Adams and Tyrann Mathieu, Caden Sterns’ committing to the Tigers last fall wasn’t hard for the Cibolo (Texas) Steele safety.

 “Growing up, it’s always been my dream school, no doubt,” Sterns said during Nike The Opening Regionals Dallas.
 “It feels like home, the way they do things there, the tradition, especially with DBU (it being defensive back university).
 The education there is very good.
 It just felt right.”